ttscoff/JekyllPlugins/GistTag/README.md

 The fastest way to bust the cache and update a gist is to delete the cache file.
 Cache files are named with the gist id and filename in the folder `.gist-cache` in your site root.
 If you find the offending file and remove it, the gist will be re-fetched on next render.
 ALL of these solutions require a re-render of the site.

+The first option is to just check the updated date every time a gist is rendered.
+This means an API call for every gist, on every build, but it's not terribly resource/time expensive.
+Pygments is only called if the updated date is different from the stored date.
+To enable this, add `gist_check_update: true` in _config.yml.

 This plugin includes a `gistnocache` tag to prevent caching, and `gistbust` to skip loading from the cache, but update it with the result (for one-off usage and forced updates).

 This would never cache the file: